AlexanderSenf/pipelines_intro/README.md

 ```
 cwl-runner workflow.cwl --FILENAME file1.csv --FILENAME file2.csv --FLENAME file3.csv
 ```
-(There are better ways to specift input parameters.
-Usually they would be provided in a `yaml` file; but for demo puroses it is interesting to see the command-line call in full.)
+(There are better ways to specify input parameters.
+Usually they would be provided in a `yaml` file; but for demo purposes it is interesting to see the command-line call in full.)

 ## Execution